 Note: The Defense Health Agency requires the managed care support contractors to monitor monthly access to care to 29 different specialties; for the purposes of this review, we analyzed access to care to the top 10 specialties in the East Region, based on volume of referrals, between Jan.
 1, 2018, and Dec.
 31, 2021.
 This included data for years prior to the onset of the COVID-19 pandemic, as well as during the pandemic.
 Additionally, the average days to care represents the averages of the number of days from the date the referral was approved to the date of the patient's first appointment.
-The managed care support contractors do not track access data for any follow-up appointments associated with the referral, as patients are responsible for scheduling those appointments with their providers.
+The managed care support contractors do not track access data for any follow-up appointments with their providers.

-^aAncillary services are professional services provided by a hospital or other inpatient health program.
-These may include X-ray, drug, laboratory, or other services

-^bHospital includes hospital and acute care facilities that provide inpatient services and may provide outpatient services (including clinical and ambulatory surgical services).

-^cMedical sub-specialties is a broad category that includes licensed providers in allopathic or osteopathic medicine.

-^dNon-physician providers are health care providers who practice either in collaboration with or under the supervision of a physician, including physician assistants, nurse practitioners, and clinical nurse specialists.
+^a Ancillary services are professional services provided by a hospital or other inpatient health program.
+These may include X-ray, drug, laboratory, or other services ^b Hospital includes hospital and acute care facilities that provide inpatient services and may provide outpatient services (including clinical and ambulatory surgical services). ^c Medical sub-specialties is a broad category that includes licensed providers in allopathic or osteopathic medicine. ^d Non-physician providers are health care providers who practice either in collaboration with or under the supervision of a physician, including physician assistants, nurse practitioners, and clinical nurse specialists.
 Finally, we examined the distance Coast Guard TRICARE Prime beneficiaries had to travel to receive specialty care services from TRICARE civilian providers.
 We found that 83 percent of referrals for active duty personnel in the TRICARE West region and 87 percent of referrals for their dependents were within a 1-hour drive-time of their residence.
 Comparatively, more than 99 percent of referrals for Coast Guard active duty personnel and their dependents in the TRICARE East region were within 1-hour drive time of their residence.
 The longer distances to travel for care in the TRICARE West region may reflect the more remote locations of the Coast Guard units in that part of the country.

-Coast Guard Beneficiaries Generally Accessed Civilian Specialty Dental Care within Requirements that all specialty appointments for the 4 years of our review occurred within 28 days.68 Additionally, we found that all dental readiness class 3 appointments-for conditions that could become dental emergencies if not treated-were also provided within the contractual time frame of 7 days.69
+Coast Guard Beneficiaries Generally Accessed Civilian Specialty Dental Care within Requirements For Coast Guard personnel using the Active Duty Dental Program to access specialty dental care from TRICARE civilian providers, we found that all specialty appointments for the 4 years of our review occurred within 28 days.
+68 Additionally, we found that all dental readiness class 3 appointments-for conditions that could become dental emergencies if not treated-were also provided within the contractual time frame of 7 days.
+69